premacck/facilis/README.md

 ```

 ### Usage
-- Refer to the [wiki pages](https://github.com/premacck/facilis/wiki) for more implementations
+- Refer to the [wiki pages](https://github.com/premacck/facilis/wiki) for step by step implementations

 ## Built With